ai4os/ai4-docs/source/howtos/deploy/llm.rst

 * ``LLM model`` this is the particular model you want to deploy.

+  .. dropdown:: ㅤ 💡 What is the best model for my needs?

     For the time being, due to limitations in resources (deployments are made in NVIDIA T4s) we only support small models (eg. `DeepSeek-R1-Distill-Qwen-1.5B <https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B>`__) or medium models that have been quantized (eg. `Qwen2.5-7B-Instruct-AWQ <https://huggingface.co/Qwen/Qwen2.5-7B-Instruct-AWQ>`__).

     Medium-size quantized models are usually more accurate although they can have slightly slower inference speeds (due to the de-quantization process).
 We recommend using those.

-  Among the catalog of models we provide, there are models specialized in solving coding tasks or maths problems.
+    Among the catalog of models we provide, there are models specialized in solving coding tasks or maths problems, so depending on your usecase you might want to select those.

 * ``UI email``, ``UI password``: these are the credentials to log to the UI.
   By default, we use your user email from the platform.

-* (Optional) ``HF token``: Using some models might require that you provide a valid HuggingFace token to deploy.
+* *(Optional)* ``HF token``: Using some models might require that you provide a valid HuggingFace token to deploy.
   For example, to use `LLama models <https://huggingface.co/meta-llama>`__ you must login to HuggingFace and accept their terms and conditions.
-Once this is done, you can `generate a token in Huggingface <https://huggingface.co/docs/hub/security-tokens>`__ to use it in our platform.
+Once this is done, you can automatically `generate a Huggingface token <https://huggingface.co/docs/hub/security-tokens>`__ to use Llama models in our platform.

-* (Optional) ``API key/url``: if you choose to deploy only the UI, you must provide the endpoint and key of an OpenAI compatible endpoint, that the UI can connect to.
+* *(Optional)* ``API key/url``: if you choose to deploy only the UI, you must provide the endpoint and key of an OpenAI compatible endpoint, that the UI can connect to.

 Using the LLM
 -------------

 In the :ref:`deployments list <dashboard-manage-deployments>` you will be able to see your newly created LLM instance.
 Clicking the ``Quick access`` button, you will directly enter the Open-WebUI login screen.